 The Company's Corporate Governance Guidelines provide that the Lead Director must qualify as independent in accordance with the Guidelines.
 It is the Lead Director's role to promote the appropriate involvement of the independent directors in governance matters and ensure the effectiveness of the independent directors in their role on behalf of the shareholders while avoiding the risk of confusion about the primary business leadership roles of both the Chairman and CEO.
-In particular, the Lead Director will be responsible for (a) staying regularly informed about the strategy of the Company and about critical issues and performance of the Company; (b) working with both the Chairman and CEO to set the agendas for Board meetings; (c) calling meetings of the independent directors when needed; (d) providing Board leadership in times of crisis; (e) setting the agenda for and chairing executive sessions of the independent directors; (f) acting as liaison between the independent directors and the Chairman for matters raised in executive sessions; (g) chairing meetings of the Board or shareholders when the Chairman is not in attendance; (h) attending meetings of the committees of the Board when necessary or at his/her discretion and communicating regularly with the chairs of the Board committees; (i) working with the Chairman to ensure the conduct of Board meetings provides adequate time for serious discussion of important issues and that appropriate information is made available to Board members on a timely basis; (j) being available on request for consultation and direct communication with major shareholders; and (k) performing such other duties as may be requested from time to time by the Board or by a majority of the independent directors.
+In particular, the Lead Director will be responsible for (a) staying regularly informed about the strategy of the Company and about critical issues and performance of the Company; (b) working with both the Chairman and CEO to set the agendas for Board meetings; (c) calling meetings of the independent directors when needed; (d) providing Board leadership in times of crisis; (e) setting the agenda for and chairing executive sessions of the independent directors; (f) acting as liaison between the independent directors and the Chairman for matters raised in executive sessions; (g) chairing meetings of the Board or shareholders when the Chairman is not in attendance; (h) attending meetings of the communicating regularly with the chairs of the Board committees; (i) working with the Chairman to ensure the conduct of Board meetings provides adequate time for serious discussion of important issues and that appropriate information is made available to Board meetings; (j) being available on request for consultation and direct communication with major shareholders; and (k) performing such other duties as may be requested from time to time by the Board or by a majority of the independent directors.